nopSolutions/nopCommerce-Docs/en/running-your-store/catalog/products/specification-attributes.md

 - On the **Options panel**, click **Add a new** option to add an attribute option.
 - Enter the option **Name** and **Display order** number.

-> [!NOTE]
->
-> for a color attribute, you can also tick a Specify color box, in this case, color variants will be displayed as “color squares” instead of the text names.

 ![add_a_new_option](_static/specification-attributes/add_a_new_option.jpg)

 > [!NOTE]
 >
-> for a color attribute, you can also tick a Specify color box, in this case, color variants will be displayed as “color squares” instead of the text names.
+> For a color attribute, you can also tick a Specify color box, in this case, color variants will be displayed as “color squares” instead of the text names.

 The **complete list of options** will look as follows.